TrackerBots: Autonomous Unmanned Aerial Vehicle for Real-Time Localization and Tracking of Multiple Radio-Tagged Animals: Simulation Experiments

 where $F = \mathbf{I}_{3}$ with $\mathbf{I}_n$ is $n \times n$ identity matrix , $\mathcal{Q} = \sigma^2_{Q}\diag([1,1,0]^T)$, $\sigma_Q = 2$~m/s.

-Fig. \ref{fig_SIM_Estimate_Postion} shows localization results for 10 mobile targets where the estimation details are annotated next to the target's position with two indicators: \textit{RMS} and \textit{flight time}---see Sec. \ref{sec_5c_MC} for definitions.
-In summary, for this scenario, it took the UAV \textbf{587} seconds to localize all ten moving targets a the maximum error distance less than 15~m, except for the outlier, target \#2 (RMS = 26.3~m).
-At flight time 587~s, after finishing localizing the last target (target \#7), the UAV was sent a command to fly back to its original station.
+Fig. \ref{fig_SIM_Estimate_Postion} shows localization results for 10 mobile targets where the estimation details are annotated next to the target's position with two indicators: \textit{Root Mean Square (RMS)} and \textit{flight time}---see Sec. \ref{sec_5c_MC} for definitions.
+In summary, for this scenario, it took the UAV \textbf{587} seconds to localize all ten moving targets at a maximum error distance of less than 15~m, except for an outlier, target \#2 (RMS = 26.3~m).
+At flight time 587~s, after localizing the last target (target \#7), the UAV was sent a command to fly back to its original home location.
 In this case, the total UAV travel distance was 1.93~km.
-The results demonstrate that our algorithm can search and accurately localize multiple numbers of targets in real time (about 10 minutes) at the travel distance 1.93~km well within the capacity of commercial off the shelf drones under the 2~kg mass category.
+The results demonstrate that our algorithm can search and accurately localize multiple numbers of targets in real time (about 10 minutes) and the travel distance 1.93~km is well within the capacity of commercial off the shelf drones under the 2~kg mass category.